L1ghtYagami/Getting-and-cleaning-data-course-project/README.md

 -   `datasets`

-    A named characer vector, names are `test` and `train` and the value is the path to the `test` and `train` directories inside the "Data" folder.
+    A named characer vector, names are `test` and `train` and the values are the path to the `test` and `train` directories inside the "Data" directory.

 -   `tidy_df`